-To address the problems schools are facing tackling mental health problems, a whole school approach is seen to be best practice.
-A whole school approach to mental health is recommended by the Department for Education, Department of Health, Public Health England and a range of other think tanks and academics.
-These frameworks and guidelines provide useful information and evidence.
-We have found they lack practical and simple steps to help schools make a start developing a whole school approach to mental health.
+To address the problems schools are facing in tackling mental health problems, a whole school approach is seen to be best practice.
+A 'whole school approach' to mental health and wellbeing is recommended by the Department for Education, Department of Health, Public Health England and a range of other think tanks and academics.
+Many of these organisations have developed key ideas into helpful frameworks and guidelines which provide useful information and evidence.
+However, we have found they lack practical and simple steps to help schools make a start developing their whole school approach to mental health.

 What are you going to call your strategy and how can you define it?
-There are many definitions and terms you could use, emotional heath, emotional wellbeing, mental health, mentally healthy, positive metal health, character, grit and so on.
+There are many definitions and terms you could use, emotional health, emotional wellbeing, mental health, mentally healthy, positive mental health, character, grit and so on.

-At Worth-it we use a coaching approach to developing school wellbeing.
-We work with schools to help them identify what they’re doing well and how they could do more of it.
-The benefits of this are twofold.
-Firstly, the process builds wellbeing, secondly through recognising your strengths as an organisation you are adding to effective practice building and growing what is working.
-This helps with whole staff and stakeholder buy in and through the process builds the confidence and capacity of the school to support the development of wellbeing for everyone.
+Identify what you’re doing well and how you could do more of it.
+The benefits of this are two-fold.
+Firstly, the process builds wellbeing, secondly, through recognising your strengths as an organisation you are adding to effective practice building and growing what is working.
+This helps with staff and stakeholder buy-in and through the process builds the confidence and capacity of the school to support the development of wellbeing for everyone.

 Making wellbeing visible can mean different things in different schools, enabling schools to develop their own approach to wellbeing makes it more effective than any prescriptive resource or intervention.
-Schools we have worked with have come up with many creative ideas to making wellbeing visible, these include notice boards and displays, staff shout our boards, “positive-i-trees” for children, school or class assemblies as well as wider evidence informed wellbeing curriculums and targeted early inventions that prevent mental health problems developing.
+Schools we have worked with have come up with many creative ideas to making wellbeing visible, these include notice boards and displays, staff shout-out-boards, “positive-i-trees” for children, school or class assemblies as well as wider evidence-informed wellbeing curriculums and targeted early inventions that prevent mental health problems developing.

 Visibility also means having names staff members, school leaders and governors with the responsibility of mental health.
 A visible wellbeing strategy involves creating policy and processes that support the development of positive mental health.
 Visibility also applies to pupils with innovations such as pupil led wellbeing ambassadors or champions in both primary and secondary schools, demonstrate highly effective approaches to developing peer to peer support in schools.